 Use the online benefits calculator to get an estimate of the benefits, including Housing Benefit, you may get.

-You will not be entitled to Housing or Council Tax Benefit if any of the following apply:
+You will not be entitled to Housing Benefit or Council Tax Reduction if any of the following apply:

 - you are not the person liable to pay rent or Council Tax